 Gustavo Brambila was born in San Clemente, Jalisco, Mexico.
-In 1957, his mother and brothers moved to join his father in Oakville, California, where he worked as a vineyard worker for Louis Bartolucci Vineyards.
+In 1957, his mother, Gustavo and brothers moved to join his father in Oakville, California, where he worked as a vineyard worker for Louis Bartolucci Vineyards.

-In 1966 Gustavo, had the pleasure of tasting his first Muscat juice filled with flowery aromas and crisp peach flavors.
+In 1966, Gustavo had the pleasure of tasting his first Muscat juice filled with flowery aromas and crisp peach flavors.
 A moment in his life that forever altered the path for Gustavo as the bottle exploded and destroyed everything in his mother’s refrigerator.
-He felt responsible and said to her that he did not know how or why that happened and made her a promise to find the answers.
+He felt responsible and said to her he did not know how or why that happened and made her a promise to find the answers.

-Gustavo went on to college on a baseball scholarship and transferred to the University of California Davis, obtaining his degree in Fermentation Sciences.
+Gustavo went on to college on a baseball scholarship and transferred to the University of California Davis, getting his degree in Fermentation Sciences.
 He began his career in 1976 at Chateau Montelena, joining Mike Grgich and Jim Barrett.
-He saw and adopted the dedication needed to build a culture of curiosity and passion for high quality winemaking techniques.
+He saw and adopted the dedication needed to build a culture of curiosity and passion for high-quality winemaking techniques.
 His father taught him that in building character you need hard work and a will to succeed.
 He knew it was a process.
-Two months into his career Chateau Montelena was one of the wineries that shocked the world in the 1976 “Judgement of Paris.”
-A blind tasting between four French white Burgundies against six California Chardonnays and four French Grand Cru Chateau red from Bordeaux against six California Cabernet Sauvignons.
+Two months into his career, Chateau Montelena was one of the wineries that shocked the world in the 1976 “Judgement of Paris.”
+A blind tasting between four French white Burgundies against six California Chardonnays and four French Grand Cru Chateau red from Bordeaux against six California Cabernet Sauvignon.
 After casting the ballots, Chateau Montelena received the top score for white wine.

 In 1977, Gustavo accepted an offer to join Mike Grgich and Austin Hills at Grgich Hills Cellar.
-In his first harvest, he produced the winning Chardonnay in the “The Great Chardonnay Showdown” of 1980, where 221 Chardonnays were selected from around the world for a blind wine competition.
-During his 23 years at Grgich Hills Cellar Gustavo worked to define wine excellence for consumers, wine writers, and winemakers.
+In his first harvest, he produced the winning Chardonnay in the Great Chardonnay Showdown of 1980, where 221 Chardonnays were selected from around the world for a blind wine competition.
+During his 23 years at Grgich Hills, Cellar Gustavo worked to define wine excellence for consumers, wine writers, and winemakers.
 He produced 90+ scores for 23 consecutive years.

 In 1996, Gustavo launched his own wine enterprise under the Gustavo Thrace brand.
 In 2002, he designed and developed the first downtown winery wine tasting room.
 A model adopted and used throughout the world.
 The story of the “Judgement of Paris” Chateau Montelena’s Chardonnay inspired the 2008 film “Bottle Shock” in which Freddy Rodriguez portrays Gustavo Brambila.